MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/m365-campaigns-conditional-access.md

 Conditional Access lets you create and define policies that react to sign-in events and request additional actions before a user is granted access to an application or service.
 Conditional Access policies can be granular and specific, empowering users to be productive wherever and whenever, but also protecting your organization.

-Security defaults are available to all customers, while Conditional Access requires licenses for one of the following:
+Security defaults are available to all customers, while Conditional Access requires a license for one of the following:

 - Azure Active Directory Premium P1 or P2
 - Microsoft 365 Business Premium